Julio-Chavez/wave-turb_decomp_methods/README.md

-The main script is DMD script.
-Start by running block by block.
-There is an example data time series but the DMD parameters might need tunning.
+The main script is all_decomp_methods.
+There is an example synthetic data time series 'SynthData1.mat' to see the different methods in action.